-- Login to the application with your favourite browser. - Get the HTTP Cookie from the browser's preferences or from the HTTP proxy screen and copy to the clipboard. - Go back to your shell and run sqlmap by pasting your clipboard as the argument of the option --cookie.
+- Login to the application with your favourite browser. - Get the HTTP Cookie from the browser's preferences or from the HTTP proxy screen and copy to the clipboard. - Go back to your shell and run sqlmap by pasting your clipboard as value of the option --cookie.

 Note that the HTTP Cookie header values are usually separated by a ; character, not by an &. sqlmap can recognize these as separate sets of parameter=value too, as well as GET and POST parameters.
+In case that the separation character is other than ; it can be specified by using option --cookie-del.